varabyte/kobweb/README.md

 ## Multimodule

-For simplicity, most new projects will put all their pages and widgets inside a single application module.
+For simplicity, new projects can choose to put all their pages and widgets inside a single application module.

 However, Kobweb is capable of splitting code up across modules.
 You can define components and/or pages in separate modules and apply the `com.varabyte.kobweb.library` plugin on them (in contrast to your main module which applies the